jeremenichelli/jeremenichelli.github.io/_posts/2017-03-01-react-views-smooth-transitions.md

 In modern browsers when the `load` event is triggered, not only all main resources were fetched and parsed but busy tasks like building the render tree are also completed.

-Running animations after all of that already happened sounded reasonable to me.
+Running animations after all of that already happened sounded reasonable.

 Placing a listener inside the component could not work since after the `load` event occurred its callback is ignored, _racing condition_.